-- Plagiarism on any assignment; - Giving unauthorized aid to another student or receiving unauthorized aid from another person on tests, quizzes, assignments, projects or examinations; - Using or consulting unauthorized materials or using unauthorized equipment or devices on tests, quizzes, assignments, projects or examinations; - Altering or falsifying any information on tests, quizzes, assignments, projects or examinations; - Using any material portion of a paper or project to fulfill the requirements of more than one course, unless the student has received prior faculty permission to do so.
+- Use of any Artificial Intelligence Content Generator on any assignment. - Plagiarism on any assignment; - Giving unauthorized aid to another student or receiving unauthorized aid from another person on tests, quizzes, assignments, projects or examinations; - Using or consulting unauthorized materials or using unauthorized equipment or devices on tests, quizzes, assignments, projects or examinations; - Altering or falsifying any information on tests, quizzes, assignments, projects or examinations; - Using any material portion of a paper or project to fulfill the requirements of more than one course, unless the student has received prior faculty permission to do so.